-Vegetables: I’ve used frozen peas and fresh ginger, coriander, green chillies.
-You can use fresh peas and pre made ginger paste.
+Vegetables: I've used frozen green peas and fresh ginger, coriander, green chillies.
+You can use fresh peas and pre-made ginger paste.

 2. Now add green chillies, ginger and saute for a minute.

-3. Put green peas, salt and mix well.
-Cancel saute mode.
+3. Add 1.5 cup green peas, salt and mix well.
+Press the CANCEL button.

-4. Add washed rice, water,coriander and mix well.
+4. Add washed rice, water, fresh coriander leaves and mix well.
 Mix gently and ensure not to break rice grains.

 5. Close the pot with lid, turn the knob to SEALING position.

 6. Press PRESSURE COOK mode, set timer to 5 mins at HIGH pressure.